burningion/opentracing-notebook/README.md

-# opentracing-notebook
+# OpenTracing Example Notebook

-An example Jupyter notebook to get started with OpenTracing in Python
+This is an example Jupyter notebook to show how to get started with OpenTracing in Python.
+Currently a WIP.